 Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the BodyArmor and fairlife acquisitions.
 Refer to Note 11 of Notes to Consolidated Financial Statements for additional information related to the tax litigation.
 Refer to Note 16 of Notes to Consolidated Financial Statements for additional information on the impairment charges.
-Refer to Note 18 of Notes to Consolidated Financial Statements for additional information on the Company's strategic realignment initiatives and productivity and reinvestment program.
+Refer to Note 18 of Notes to Consolidated Financial Statements for additional information on the Company's restructuring initiatives.
 Refer to Note 19 of Notes to Consolidated Financial Statements for the impact these charges had on our operating segments and Corporate.